Law Professor Jobs

 Your teaching and office hours will be on a regular schedule, but you will likely need to spend quite a bit of time on class preparation, reading and research.
 Working hours will vary, depending on the type and amount of research you are involved in.

-Required Law Degree
+Required Law Degree to Become a Law Professor

 In order to be a law professor, you must first become complete a four-year undergraduate degree and four years of law school.
 Professors must have a Doctor of Law degree, as well as a number of years of experience working as an attorney before they get hired by a college or university.
 This means that you will also need to pass the Bar Exams in the state where you would like to be licensed.